ceyzaguirre4/backtracklib/README.md

 # default values for quantity and time are used: will take as much time as needed to find ONE answer.
 answers, time, found_all = solve(calculate_posibles, basecase)
 ~~~

+### Optimizations and heuristics:

+All user entered heuristics and optimizations should be implemented in ` calculate_posibles_func `.
+A general rule of thumb to having a somewhat optimized algorithm is to build ` calculate_posibles_func ` in such a way that `basecase` has to check as little conditions as possible.

+In some problems inputs can be subdivided into discrete sets of elements such that no posible answer will ever have two elements of the same set.
+In these cases its generally more efficient to only have ` calculate_posibles_func ` return valid elements of one set instead of all valid elements.
+Future versions of this module will implement this automatically.

+If a discretization such as described in the paragraph above is possible then the algorithm can be further optimized by ordering the sets in such a way that ` calculate_posibles_func ` will access first the sets with the most elements.
+Future versions of this module will also implement this automatically.

+Heuristics are dificult to find and generally unique to the problem.
+Some more general ones will maybe be one day implemented but for now they must be defined by the user and implemented in ` calculate_posibles_func `.
+Heuristics that asign a higher probability of succes to any element within the set of posibles should be implemented by ordering the return iterable of ` calculate_posibles_func ` by probability (in descending order).